strategicdata/pmhc-mds-spec/table/organisation/type.rst

   government or non-government sector, and where the latter, may be for-profit or not-for-profit.

+11 - Primary Heath Network
+  The PHN is the provider organisation and employs the service delivery practitioners.
+This may occur during the transition period as the PHN moves to a full commissioning role, or in cases of market failure where there is no option to commission external providers.

-11 - Medicare Local
+12 - Medicare Local
   The provider organisation is a former Medicare Local entity.

-12 - Division of General Practice
+13 - Division of General Practice
   The provider organisation is a former Division of General Practice entity.

-13 - State/Territory Health Service Organisation
-  The provider organisation is a health service entity principally funded by a state or territory government.
-This includes all services delivered through Local Hospital Networks (variously named across jurisdictions).

-14 - Other
+98 - Other
   The provider organisation cannot be described by any of the available options.